slsfi/abbi-ng-ai-image-descriptor/README.md

 [Node.js][node.js] and [nginx][nginx] Docker images are used in the build process.
 To update these, change the tags specified in both [`Dockerfile`][dockerfile] and in [`docker-build-and-push.yml`][docker_build].

+### Modifying available AI-models, languages and prompt types

+The available AI-models are defined in [`src/assets/config/models.ts`][models.ts].
+Currently, only OpenAI models are supported.

+The available description languages and prompt types are defined in [`src/assets/config/prompts.ts`][prompts.ts].
+In the prompt templates, the strings `{{FILENAME}}` and `{{DESC_LENGTH}}` are replaced with the image filename and desired approximate description length, respectively.

 [abbi_ghcr]: https://github.com/slsfi/abbi-ng-ai-image-descriptor/pkgs/container/abbi-ng-ai-image-descriptor
 [angular]: https://angular.dev/